joshluisaac/poweretl-notifier/README.md

    ps aux | grep -i "StartLogMonitor"
    ```

-2. How do i check what port Notifier is listening on?
+2. How do i check what port number Notifier is listening on?

    ```bash
    procid=`cat $LOGS/procid`